Triya graduated from University College London with a LLB (Hons) in Law, before completing her LPC at the College of Law in London.

 Areas of Expertise

-Triya trained at Prince Evans and joined Devonshires Solicitors on qualification.
+Triya joined Devonshires Solicitors on qualification in 2006.

 Triya led on the acquisition and development of a 350 unit scheme in London for a Circle.
 The site comprised a mix of affordable and private residential units and commercial units.
 Given the mixed tenure, she also advised the client on how to structure the deal to address vires and tax efficiencies.